ameuret/company-fontawesome/README.md

 - [ ] Offer to insert the character instead of the class name
 - [ ] Add completions for the modifier class names (e.g. fa-spin,
   fa-border, etc.)
+- [ ] Steal more ideas from [Will Boyd](https://github.com/lonekorean/atom-autocomplete-font-awesome)

+## Acks

+My thanks go to Will Boyd (@lonekorean) for provoking me into the discovery of Emacs Lisp, just for the occasion.